denis-prodan/Switch-analyzer/README.md

 # Switch-analyzer
 C# analyzer for non-exhaustive cases in switch with enums.
-Verifies that switch statement checks all existing enum values if case if there is no **default** branch or it throws *NotImplementedException* (or one of its inheritors).
+Verifies that switch statement checks all existing enum values if case if there is no **default** branch or it throws any *Exception*.

 For code:
 ```C#